minimaxa1/MN-1/README.md

 git clone [repository-url]  # Replace [repository-url] with the actual GitHub repository URL cd mn-1

-Install Dependencies (if any beyond Pygame): If there's a requirements.txt file in the repository:
+Install Dependencies in the requirements.txt file in the repository:

 pip install -r requirements.txt

 Loading Music: Load mp3, wav and flac files via the add option.

-Playback Controls: Load mp3 files and use your mouse to click the play and pause functions (relatively simple yes)
+Playback Controls: Load mp3 files and use your mouse to click the play and pause functions (relatively simple)

 Technical Details:

 Language: Pure Python 3

-Dependencies: Pygame (for audio playback and waveform visualization)

 Platform: Cross-platform (will run on any system with Python and Pygame installed - Windows easy install via the .exe file)